Spring 2020 Course Registration FAQs

-**CH 415 (Analytical Chemistry II; prereq CH 315); this is an advanced elective only for students that entered prior to Fall 2017
+**CH 435 (Intro to Quantum Chemistry; prereq CH 431); this is an advanced elective only for students that entered during or after Fall 2017

 Graduate courses require permission of the instructor to enroll.
 The following courses have been approved by the instructor for undergraduate enrollment:

 CH 703 – Advanced Inorganic Chemistry 2: Applications of Group Theory to Bonding and Spectroscopy (pre-req: CH 701 or 401 with approval)

 CH 723 – Advanced Organic Chemistry 2 (pre-req: CH 755)

 CH 734 – Spectroscopic Methods in Chemical Biology (pre-req: CH 431 and 433)